gstupp/cdx/README.md

 ```
 > pwd
 > /
-> cdx doc     # chdir to the folder that matches *doc* (more precisly the extended glob *doc!(*/*)?(/))
+> cdx doc     # chdir to the folder whose path matches *doc*
 /projC/doc
+> cdx A//bin #  chdir to the folder whose path matches *A*bin*.
-> cdx A//bin #  "//" can be used in the pattern instead of "*"
+             #  As a convinence, "//" can be used instead of "*".
 /projA/dev/bin
-# When multiple folders match the pattern the one which is closest
+# When multiple folders match the pattern the one which is logically the nearest
 # (has the longest prefix match with the current folder) is chosen
 > cdx src
 /projA/dev/src
-# If the patttern ends with "//" then of all matches with the longest
+# As a special case, if the patttern ends with "//" then of all matches with the longest
 # prefix match we choose the one with the longest suffix match.
-# This is useful when it is required to change a directory in the path which is not necessarly the last one.
+# This can be used to change a directory in the path that is not the last one.
 > cdx prod//
 /projA/prod/src
 ```